In This Article

-The number one reason people who have a garage park outside is because their garage is full of other stuff.
+The number one reason people who have a garage park outside is because their garage is too hot or full of other stuff.
 Should you leave you expensive automobiles are exposed to the destructive weather so you can protect piles of old and broken items in your garage?
 It depends on what you value more.

 According to Kelly Blue Book, the average new car costs more than $36,500.
 This staggering number is compelling drivers to put effort into maintaining the longevity of vehicles.
 Little damages add up over time, especially if you live in a region prone to inclement weather.
 If your garage is too full to park a car inside, maybe it’s time to clean out the garage.